bgplab/isis/docs/basic/2-explore.md

 ## LSP Fragments {#frag}

 You rarely see LSP fragments in small networks, but it's pretty easy to generate them by lowering the maximum LSP size.
-For example, if we reduce the LSP size on **rtr** to 256, we'll get two fragments:
+For example, if we reduce the LSP size on **rtr** to 256[^RLLA], we'll get two fragments:

+[^RLLA]: In a real-life network, the maximum LSP size should match across all routers.

+LSP fragments describing the **rtr** state
+{: .code-caption }
 ```
 rtr# show isis database
 Area Gandalf: